ThKrypt/QualCoder/1-Home.md

 **MacOS**

-Install Python3 and VLC.
+Install Python3 (minimum version is 3.6) and VLC.

-Download Qualcoder-master Zip file and copy it into /Applications In a Terminal run these commands to use python 3.9:
+Download Qualcoder-master Zip file and copy it into /Applications In a Terminal run these commands to use (for example) python 3.9:

 `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py python3 --version`